 This small breed only weighs up to 9 pounds, with a height of 12 inches.
 They have a single coat with no undercoat, which is long, fluffy, and predominantly white.

-They shed very little, but do require combing on a regular basis to stop problems with matting.
+They shed very little but do require combing regularly to stop problems with matting.
 They are great family pets, as they are easygoing, intelligent, loyal, and playful.

 They are excellent for training but can become stubborn when they do not get their way.
 They need lots of attention but will provide a lot of love in return, following their owners everywhere.

 Also known as the Scottish Sheepdog, the Border Collie is one of the most intelligent breeds on this list.
 Standing at 22 inches tall, they weigh up to 55 pounds.

 They come in various colors, including a solid, bicolored, and tricolored variety.
 These can be made up of eighteen different colors, including blue, red, bear, sable, black, and white.

 They are a workaholic and need to be kept occupied to keep their energy levels in check.
 They compete in dog sports and sheepdog trials.
 Although they are used in herding livestock, they are becoming more popular as a companion animal.

 If you want a border collie, they need a lot of time to play and exercise with humans and other dogs.

 Longer in length than most other terriers, the Border Terrier has a unique otter head shape.
 They stand up to 15 inches tall and weigh up to 15.5 pounds.

 They are very trainable and are excellent dogs for the home as they are affectionate and even-tempered.
 They also get along with other dogs, but not with other pets such as cats.